-FAW-Volkswagen Audi to reportedly cut production by 30% in April due to chip shortage
+FAW-Volkswagen Audi will cut production by 30% in April due to a chip shortage, meaning a 20,000-unit production cut, according to a report by Yicai.com on April 14.

 The chips that caused FAW-VW Audi to reduce production are mainly door controller, gateway controller, center display and electronic stability control.